flowinho/flowinho.github.io/_posts/code/2019-07-17-localize-privacy-settings-in-xcode10.md

 layout: post
 title: "iOS - The surprisingly difficult way of localizing Info.plist strings"
 tags: code
+excerpt: "In a current project the app has ask the user for his permission to access the iOS location services API.
+In cases like this Apple specifies the requirement to display a descriptive text to user that will be issued in a popup.
+The popup itself is localized by the iOS system dialogs, however the string that is displayed inside is not.
+Apple changed how to localize these strings multiple times in the recent years.
+As it turns out, you have to create a seperate, localized file that does the work."
 ---

 In a current project the app has ask the user for his permission to access the iOS location services API.
 In cases like this Apple specifies the requirement to display a descriptive text to user that will be issued in a popup.
 Many of you should be familiar with these popups, that typically hold text's like: